contao/contao-demo/README.md

 When installing a fresh Contao application, select the desired version and check the "Install the Contao demo website" checkbox.
-Make sure to also import the database backup when the Contao Manager asks you to.
+Make sure to also import the database backup when the Contao Manager asks you to, afterward create your user.
 That's it!

 ### Using Composer